 Tripper Dungan was born in Santa Barbara, California.
 At the early age of 4 he got in trouble for coloring in his brothers He-Man coloring book.
 He hasn’t stopped making art since.

-In 2002, Tripper moved up to Portland Oregon, where he started making sampled music soundtracks for his increasingly elaborate shadow puppet shows.
-He would perform at clubs, house parties, music venus, tee houses, colleges, and geodesic domes all up and down the northwest coast.
+In 2002, Tripper moved up to Portland, Oregon, where he started making sampled music soundtracks for his increasingly elaborate shadow puppet shows.
+He would perform at clubs, house parties, music venues, tea houses, colleges, and geodesic domes all up and down the northwest coast.

-Tripper has been a part many local art events such as Portland’s Holocene’s annual mini golf design competition,where he made a 7 foot tall robot head to hit your golf ball into.
+Tripper has been a part of Portland’s many local art events such as Holocene’s annual mini golf design competition, where he made a 7-foot tall robot head to hit your golf ball into.
 He made a temporary moving mural of a woodsman playing a ukulele at the Goodfoot lounge.
-Whenever the men’s room door opened the woodsman’s arm strummed the weed wacker strings on the 11 foot ukulele.
-At a show at screaming sky he hand carved a totem pole as part of show about animal tales. just to name a few.
+Whenever the men’s room door opened the woodsman’s arm strummed the weed whacker strings on the 11-foot ukulele.
+At a show at Screaming Sky he hand-carved a totem pole as part of a show about animal tales.
+Just to name a few.

 Be sure to visit Tripper’s website: http://numberstar.com/!

 What better way to celebrate summer and relive the magic of summer camp than by featuring the art of Rachel Beyer of Camp Smartypants?!
 Rachel’s cards, prints, journals, buttons, wrapping paper, and other camp-inspired creations will brighten your day and inspire you to get out and have some adventures!